5H4F19/chatbot-rag/README.md

 English works fine for both trigger-flow-based and LLM based Q&A. To enable bangla Language support I alternate the embedding model from `all-MiniLM-L6-v2` to `csebuetnlp/banglishbert`.
 But still the accuracy did not increase.
 I tried to increase chunk size and relevent info grouping for better chunking.
 Though it seem to have a good effect but not quite.
+I have found the problem.
+The string match for Bangla language not working.
+I think resolving this will ensure the Bangla Q&A.